AztecProtocol/aztec-packages/docs/docs/concepts/advanced/contract_creation.md

 The `contractAddress` is stored within the contract's leaf of the `contractTree`, so that the private kernel circuit may validate contract address <--> vk relationships.

 > Aside: It would have been neat for a contract's address to be the leaf index of its mini Merkle tree (i.e. the root of the `vkTree`) in the`contractTree`.
 However, the leaf index is only known at the time the rollup provider runs the 'contract deployment kernel snark', whereas we need the contract address to be known earlier, at the time the deployer generates the private constructor proof.
-Without a contract address, the private constructor would not be able to: call other functions (and pass them a valid callContext); or silo newly-created commitments.
+Without a contract address, the private constructor would not be able to: call other functions (and pass them a valid callContext); or silo newly-created note-hashes.

 ## Deployment overview